Trish Stratus: Women's Champion (2001–2003)

 Stratus' second reign as champion came to an end on June 23, when she was defeated at King of the Ring by Molly Holly.
 The two Divas continued their storyline feud for the next three months.
 After a failed attempt to win the title in July, Stratus won the championship for the third time at Unforgiven.
 While feuding with Holly, Stratus was also involved in an angle with new Diva Victoria, who held a storyline grudge against Stratus, claiming she was betrayed by Stratus when they both worked as fitness models.
-The two competed in several title matches, with Stratus retaining until Survivor Series, where Victoria won the title in a Hardcore match.
-Stratus and Victoria took part in the main event of the December 9, 2002 edition of Raw where they were in an intergender Tables match, with Stratus teaming with The Dudley Boyz and Victoria teaming with Chris Jericho and Christian; the match ended in victory for Team Stratus when she Powerbombed Victoria through a table.
+The two competed in several title matches, the first taking place on the September 30 episode of Raw, which saw Stratus win via disqualification after being knocked unconscious from a chair shot from Victoria.
+Stratus would again retain the championship against Victoria at No Mercy, before ultimately dropping it at Survivor Series, where Victoria won the title in a Hardcore match.
+Stratus attempted to regain the title from Victoria on the November 25 episode of Raw, but was defeated.
+Stratus and Victoria took part in the main event of the December 9, 2002, edition of Raw where they were in an intergender Tables match, with Stratus teaming with The Dudley Boyz and Victoria teaming with Chris Jericho and Christian; the match ended in victory for Team Stratus when she Powerbombed Victoria through a table.
+Stratus once again unsuccessfully challenged for the title at Armageddon in a triple threat match also featuring Jacqueline.
+On the January 27, 2003, episode of Raw, Stratus was once again unsuccessful in challenging Victoria for the championship, this time in a Chicago street fight.
+Immediately after this defeat, Stratus was beaten down and destroyed further in a brutal attack by the returning Jazz.

 On March 17, 2003, Victoria and Steven Richards defeated Jazz and Stratus in a tag team match when Jazz walked out on Stratus.
 After the match, Jeff Hardy saved Stratus from an attack by Victoria and Richards and then kissed her, resulting in Stratus becoming Hardy's on-screen girlfriend once more.
 The two would talk and kiss backstage, compete as an intergender tag team, and come to each other's aid when in danger during singles competition.
 At no point was their previous relationship acknowledged.
 The storyline was suddenly dropped when WWE released Hardy in April.
 This marked the second time in two years that a romance between Stratus and Hardy abruptly ended due to a setback in one of their personal lives.
 In neither instance did the angle fully play out or reach a conclusion.